Heart and Vascular

 · Family history of heart disease

-If you’ve been diagnosed with advanced CAD and need to undergo treatment, rest assured that Interventional Cardiologists Dr. Allen Duplantis and Dr. Ammar Hallak at AMMC have access to the newest clinical advancements for people with diabetes and practice the latest in evidence-based medicine to benefit our patients.
+If you’ve been diagnosed with advanced CAD and need to undergo treatment, rest assured that Interventional Cardiologists Dr. Allen Duplantis, Dr. Ammar Hallak and Dr. Samuel Mortoti at AMMC have access to the newest clinical advancements for people with diabetes and practice the latest in evidence-based medicine to benefit our patients.

 Heart Catheterization Lab